parflow/parflow/README-CMAKE.md

 variable for a package automatically enables it, you don't need to specify both values.

-### How to specify command to run MPI applications
+### How to specify the command to run MPI applications

 There are multiple ways to run MPI applications such as mpiexec, mpirun, srun, and aprun.
 The command used is dependent on the job